MIMO FSO Systems in Hybrid Quantum Noise Environments: SKR Analysis with One- and Two-way CV-QKD Protocols: Abstract

 \section{Abstract}

-A multiple-input multiple-output (MIMO) free-space optical (FSO) communication system is considered in this paper, which supports the secret key transmission between two legitimate users, Alice and Bob, by employing continuous-variable quantum key distribution (CV-QKD).
-The wireless channels are subjected to the effects of atmospheric turbulence that lead to beam spreading, pointing error, and turbulence-induced fading, which, along with the presence of hybrid quantum noise, negatively impact the secret key exchange between Alice and Bob.
-Furthermore, the security of the communication system is considered to be compromised due to the intervention of an eavesdropper, Eve, employing a collective Gaussian attack to intercept the secret key exchange.
-For this system, novel one-way and two-way protocols are proposed to enhance the security of the transmitted keys.
-The transmissivity of the FSO channels is mathematically formulated, and the bounds on the mutual information between the transmitted and received coherent states are obtained, using which, novel expressions for the secret key rates (SKRs) for the one-way and two-way protocols are derived.
-Asymptotic expressions for the SKRs and numerical results corroborating the analytical framework are also presented, which demonstrate the SKR gains obtained by employing MIMO and the two-way protocol for the FSO CV-QKD system.
+This paper studies a multiple-input multiple-output (MIMO) free-space optical (FSO) communication system employing continuous-variable quantum key distribution (CV-QKD), with the goal to support secret key transmission between two legitimate users, Alice and Bob.
+All involved wireless channels are subjected to atmospheric turbulence leading to beam spreading, pointing error, and turbulence-induced fading, which along with the presence of hybrid quantum noise negatively impact secret key exchange.
+Furthermore, the legitimate MIMO FSO system faces the threat of compromise from an eavesdropper, Eve, employing a collective Gaussian attack to intercept the secret key exchange.
+Novel one- and two-way protocols for enhancing the security of the transmitted keys are proposed.
+To this end, the transmissivity of the FSO channels is mathematically formulated and bounds on the mutual information between the transmitted and received coherent states are obtained, which are then used for deriving novel expressions for the secret key rates (SKRs) for both one- and two-way protocols.
+The presented numerical results corroborate the proposed analytical secrecy framework, quantifying the SKR gains obtained by employing MIMO and the two-way protocol for FSO CV-QKD systems.